Traci Park: Tenure

 Her district was ravaged by the 2025 Palisades Fire.
-According to the Los Angeles Times, Park had become the "face of the recovery" from the Palisades Fire due to her frequent public events.
+According to the Los Angeles Times, Park had become the "face of the recovery" from the Palisades Fire due to her frequent public events and support for fire victims.
 After the fires, she called for modernization of L.A. fire hydrants.
+On an interview on ABC News, Park explained that Los Angeles had "chronically underfunded" the Los Angeles Fire Department for "decades," with LA lacking 62 fire stations to meet its needs as of 2025.
+After the 2025 Palisades Fire displaced the Pacific Palisades Farmers Market, Park welcomed vendors and shoppers to a temporary relocation alongside the Brentwood Farmers Market on San Vicente Boulevard.